 Section 16.
-Officer and PSO Privacy.
+Officer Privacy.

-When an employee is under criminal or administrative investigation, the City shall not release any information which may disclose the identity of the employee, or release any identifying information of the employee, regardless of whether such information is personal or work related, except for compliance with a court order.

-In the event of an officer-involved shooting, body and/or vehicle camera video footage may be released to the public no sooner than sixty (60) days following the incident, except the video may be released to the public sooner with mutual agreement by the employee(s), Union and the City.
+- (a) When an employee is under criminal or administrative investigation, the City shall not release any information which may disclose the identity of the employee, or release any identifying information of the employee, regardless of whether such information is personal or work related, except for compliance with a court order or state law.
+Allowing a video to be viewed and/or a recording listened to in accordance with state law requirements does not constitute a "release" of information. - (b) Upon completion of all pending criminal or administrative investigations relating to conduct appearing in body and/or vehicle camera video footage, such video footage may be released to the public no sooner than thirty (30) days following the incident at the discretion of the City Manager after communication with the officer(s) whose actions appear in the video; except the video may be released to the public sooner with mutual agreement by the City Manager and the officer(s) whose actions appear in the video or in compliance with a court order.